shriker/xenforo-faq-manager/HELP.md

 ##The "Slide Open" option is not working.

 Please make sure that you have uploaded the included JavaScript file into your forum root (`js/faq/iversia/faq/jquery.faq.js`), and that you have JavaScript enabled in your web browser.

+##Questions are not showing up in search results!##

+Please make sure you have version 2.2.0+ installed, and then rebuild your search index.
+Go to: `Tools -> Rebuild Caches -> Rebuild Search Index`.
+Select `xf_faq_question` and then rebuild your cache.